Many of us can trace at least one of our impulse buys to a stressful moment or event. A deployment can be that trigger.

 Take care of all bills.

-Consider this important statistic: Your payment history makes up 35% of your credit score.
-If your bills aren't paid on time while you're deployed, your credit will likely take a hit.
+Consider this important statistic: Your payment history makes up a significant portion of your credit score.
+For example, FICO weighs it at 35%, while VantageScore 3.0 weighs it at 40%.
+If your bills aren't paid on time while you're deployed, your credit score will likely take a hit.

 You may think you'll have the ability to manage your finances and pay your bills from your deployed location, but expect the unexpected.